Irakli Yegoian: International career

 Yegoian was initially called up to Georgia U16s for an international tournament held in Israel in March 2020.
 This is where he scored his first international goal in a 2–0 win over Belarus.

 Two years later, Yegoian became a member of the U18s, taking part in a four-team tournament in Portugal.

 Starting from the autumn of 2023, Yegoian made six appearances for the U21 team who successfully conducted their 2025 UEFA European Championship qualifying campaign.
 Yegoian took part in all three matches of Georgia's Euro Under-21.
+From 2026, Yegoian has been selected for Georgia's senior national football team.
+So far, he has partaken in two international friendly games.

 Style of play

 Yegoian plays as a midfielder.
 Right-footed, he is known for his work ethic.